2026 Buzzardball Championship Game Summary: Timberwolves vs. Heat

 - 4 min read

-2026 Buzzardball 34-NBA Championship Game Summary Golden 1 Center – Sacramento, California
+Golden 1 Center – Sacramento, California

-But once again, the Heat answered.
+But the Heat answered once again.

-This was a true heavyweight matchup—momentum swings, big-time shots, and two teams refusing to quit.
+This was a true heavyweight matchup.
+Momentum swings, big-time shots, and two teams refusing to quit.

 Final Score: Timberwolves 39, Heat 33